-We were engaged by the General Meeting of Shareholders as auditor of Unilever Finance Netherlands B.V. on 10 February 2022, as of the audit for the year 2021.
+We were engaged by the General Meeting of Shareholders as auditor of Unilever Finance Netherlands B.V. on 23 March 2021 as of the audit for the year 2020 and have operated as statutory auditor ever since that financial year.